Shawn Hill: Toronto Blue Jays

 On January 22, 2010, Hill signed a minor league contract with the Toronto Blue Jays, with an invitation to spring training.
 Hill spent most of his 2010 season in the minor leagues with the Blue Jays organization, and pitched very well at all stops, the last of which was the Las Vegas 51s, the Jays' Triple-A team.
 Hill posted a 1.61 ERA in 11 minor league starts in 2010.

 On September 6, 2010, Hill was called up to the Toronto Blue Jays.
 He started on September 9 against the Texas Rangers, in his first major league action in more than 26 months.
 Hill lasted 51/3 innings, allowed three earned runs, and was given the loss in a 4–2 game.
 Hill finished the season compiling a 1–2 record in four starts with a 2.61 ERA and 14 strikeouts in 202/3 innings pitched.
 On November 15, 2010, Hill was released by the Blue Jays.
+Hill is one of only four Canadians to have played for both the Toronto Blue Jays and Montreal Expos, the others being Matt Stairs, Rob Ducey and Denis Boucher.

 Florida Marlins

-On January 29, 2011, Hill signed a minor league contract with the Florida Marlins with an invitation to Spring training.
+On January 24, 2011, Hill signed a minor league contract with the Florida Marlins with an invitation to Spring training.

-Hill went on to pitch in just 4 games in Spring training before being released.
+Hill went on to pitch in just 4 games in Spring training before being released on April 2.
 He did not pitch for any organization in 2011 following his release.

+York Revolution

+On May 5, 2012, Hill signed with the York Revolution of the Atlantic League of Professional Baseball.
+In 7 games (5 starts) 29.2 innings he went 2-0 with a 2.43 ERA and 21 strikeouts.

-Return to the Blue Jays
+Toronto Blue Jays (second stint)

 On June 18, 2012, the Blue Jays signed Shawn Hill to a minor league contract.
-On October 4, he was outrighted to the Blue Jays' Triple-A affiliate Buffalo Bisons.
+On He had his contract selected to the major league roster on September 24.
+October 4, he was outrighted to the Blue Jays' Triple-A affiliate Buffalo Bisons.
 Hill elected free agency rather than reporting to the Bisons.

 Detroit Tigers

-On November 12, 2012, Hill signed a minor league deal with the Detroit Tigers.
+On November 24, 2012, Hill signed a minor league deal with the Detroit Tigers.
 Hill spent the whole season in the minors, appearing in 26 starts.
 He recorded a record of 4-14 with a 5.51 ERA in 150.1 innings.
+He became a free agent following the season on November 4.

-York Revolution
+York Revolution (second stint)

-On March 21, Hill signed with the York Revolution.
+On March 21, 2014, Hill signed with the York Revolution of the Atlantic League of Professional Baseball.
+He did not appear in a game with the Revolution.

-3rd Stint With Toronto
+Toronto Blue Jays (third stint)

-According to Matt Eddy of Baseball America, Hill signed with the Blue Jays on March 24.
+On March 24, 2014, Hill signed a minor league contract with the Toronto Blue Jays.
 He started the season with the Double-A New Hampshire Fisher Cats.
 He was called up to the Triple-A Buffalo Bisons on May 7, and returned to New Hampshire on June 7.